 1. Name and address of the controller

 The controller as defined by the General Data Protection Regulation (GDPR), other member states’ national data protection laws and other data protection regulations is:

-GESCO AG Johannisberg 7
+GESCO SE Johannisberg 7

 42103 Wuppertal, Germany

 Fax: +49 (0)202 2482049

 Kerstin Müller-Kirchhofs (CFO)

 Company headquarters: Wuppertal, Germany